GeoRegionsEcosystem/GeoRegions.jl/docs/src/api/createaddreadrm.md

-# API for Creating, Adding, Reading and Removing GeoRegions
+# API for Creating, Reading, Adding and Removing GeoRegions

 ## Creating GeoRegions